 Happily, one food comes out of the resistant starch conversation free to be eaten, and that’s tapioca.
 Extracted from cassava root, tapioca flour and tapioca pearls do not contain RS.
 To be more specific about cassava, cassava root belongs to the RS3 category of resistant starch foods.
 This means cassava gains resistant starch when it’s cooked and cooled.
 It is possible to eat the whole root cooked and hot or warm and not get any resistant starch.
 I have not added it to the above Yes foods to avoid confusion, but I do eat it like this.

 We buy frozen, raw cassava root at our local Asian grocery store.
 It is less inflammatory than potatoes and works well for some people as a healthy source of complex carbs.
 (The flour, in contrast, already contains RS.
 And tiger nuts, in contrast, have resistant starch even when they’re raw [RS1].)
+We do eat fries made with cassava roots and have no problem.

 “The toxicity of Vitamin A (hypervitaminosis A) is manifested in two forms: acute and chronic … Chronic hypervitaminosis A is much more common and insidious.
 It is generally associated with self-prescribed over-supplementation by humans … Toxicity at the cellular level is manifested by redifferentiation of simple types of epithelium into more complex forms, including mucous epithelium.
 Accompanying this is decreased cohesion between epithelial cells in the skin.
 Accordingly, most affected humans report skin changes such as … eczema … double vision … ”